-Among other honors, in 2019 and 2020, Ms. Evans was selected for Lawdragon’s “500 Leading Plaintiff Financial Lawyers” list.
-Ms. Evans has been named a Massachusetts Super Lawyer numerous times, and served on the Hon.
+Among other honors, since 2019, Ms. Evans has been annually selected for Lawdragon’s “500 Leading Plaintiff Financial Lawyers” list.
+Ms. Evans has also been named a Massachusetts Super Lawyer numerous times, and served on the Hon.
 Nancy Gertner’s Equality Commission and the Corporate Advisory Board of the Commonwealth Institute, advising women-owned businesses.

 Ms. Evans’ successfully concluded matters include:

 - In re Lidoderm Antitrust Litigation (N.D.
 Cal.): Cohen Milstein served as Co-Lead Counsel for the End-Payor Class in a suit alleging that Endo and Teikoku, manufacturers of the Lidoderm patch, paid Watson Pharmaceuticals to delay its generic launch.
 The case settled on the eve of trial and on September 20, 2018, Plaintiffs obtained final approval of a $104.75 million settlement – more than 40% of Plaintiffs’ best-case damages estimate.
 This case was ranked by Law360 as “The Biggest Competition Cases Of 2017 So Far” (July 7, 2017).